Why These Gluten Free Pumpkin Muffins Are a Fall Must-Bake

 • Preheat oven to 425°F. Line a 12 count muffin pan with liners and spray them nonstick cooking spray and set aside.

-• Fill the muffin cups all the way full and almost overflowing.
+• Scoop the muffin batter out of the bowl and fill each muffin tin all the way full, almost overflowing.
 Add the reserved chocolate chips to the top of the unbaked muffins.

 Last step!
 If you make this, please leave a review letting us know how it was!